-- 7.3.3.
-In order to hasten project implementation, Procuring Entities which may not have the proficiency or capability to undertake a particular procurement, as determined by the HoPE concerned, may outsource the procurement tasks by: - a) Requesting other GoP agencies to undertake such procurement for them, through the execution of a memorandum of agreement containing specific arrangements, stipulations and covenants, in accordance with government budgeting, accounting and auditing rules;
+- 7.3.3 In order to hasten project implementation, Procuring Entities which may not have the proficiency or capability to undertake a particular procurement, as determined by the HoPE concerned, may outsource the procurement tasks by: - a) Requesting other GoP agencies to undertake such procurement for them, through the execution of a memorandum of agreement containing specific arrangements, stipulations and covenants, in accordance with the relevant issuance of the GPPB and6 government budgeting, accounting and auditing rules;(a)

-As long as the procurement process was conducted in accordance with RA 9184, its IRR and associated issuances, recommendations to award a contract made by the government procurement agent shall be accepted by the requesting agency, subject to Section 41 of this IRR.
-6 (n)
+As long as the procurement process was conducted in accordance with RA 9184, its IRR and associated issuances, recommendations to award a contract made by the government procurement agent shall be accepted by the requesting agency, subject to Section 41 of this IRR. $^{7}{(n)}$

-- b) Engaging private procurement agents to directly undertake the procurement for them, subject to the guidelines to be issued by the GPPB; or - c) Recruiting or engaging consultants to assist them directly and/or train their staff in the management of the procurement function.
-(53,6a) - 7.3.4.
-The PPMPs shall then be submitted to the Procuring Entity's Budget Office for evaluation in order to ensure consistency with the Procuring Entity's budget proposal and compliance with existing budgeting rules.
+- Engaging private procurement agents to directly undertake the procurement for them, subject to the guidelines to be issued by the GPPB; or - c) Recruiting or engaging consultants to assist them directly and/or train their staff in the management of the procurement function.(53.6a) - 7.3.4 The PPMPs shall then be submitted to the Procuring Entity's Budget Office for evaluation in order to ensure consistency with the Procuring Entity's budget proposal and compliance with existing budgeting rules.
 The PPMPs included in the budget proposal shall be forwarded to the BAC Secretariat for consolidation into an indicative APP, and to the BAC for final recommendation of the appropriate procurement modality.
-For this purpose, the indicative APP shall include the following:
+For this purpose, the indicative APP shall include the following: - a) Name of Procurement Project;